Alvaru89/ih_datamadpt1120_project_m2/.ipynb_checkpoints/README-checkpoint.md

 This boxplot shows a high concentration of diamonds with Price/Carat below 5000 USD.
 This is consistent with the conclusion before, and hides the effect of color on price and price/carat on diamonds with better color.
 By changing the filter to at least 8000USD, it is easier to identify the correlation.

-No correlation was found with other variables such as table, depth or total_depth

 ## **Bonus Challenge: Hypothesis Testing**